Favicon

 Tip

-For long-term collaborators who need recurring access to multiple builds over time, consider using a Private Publication with Audience-based access through the Enterprise Store instead of OTP, which is intended for temporary and controlled external sharing scenarios.
+For long-term collaborators who need recurring access to multiple Builds over time, consider using a Private Publication with Audience-based access through the Enterprise Store instead of OTP.
+OTP is intended for temporary and controlled external sharing scenarios.

 Advanced configuration